The Thorough Guide to Reykjavík

 5) Take a Walking Tour

 There’s no doubt that wandering around can be the best way to explore a new city.
-Reykjavík’s streets offer everything from impressive architecture to stunning, surround views of snow-capped mountains and cool street art.
+Reykjavík’s streets offer everything from impressive architecture to stunning, surrounding views of snow-capped mountains and cool street art.
 If you’re looking for a unique way to see Reykjavík’s main attractions, consider joining a Walking Tour of Reykjavík with a Viking.
-This tour is not only a fun way to orient yourself, but you’ll also learn a lot about Iceland’s history, myths and legends, as well as getting all the best attraction and restaurant recommendations from your local guide.
+This tour is not only a fun way to orient yourself, but you’ll also learn a lot about Iceland’s history, myths and legends, as well as get all the best attraction and restaurant recommendations from your local guide.

 Alternatively, you can join a Folklore Walking Tour where you’ll learn about Iceland’s mythical characters, including elves, trolls and ghosts.
 Or take a 3 hour, small-group Classic City Walking Tour with a local guide for a more traditional experience.
 If you’re on a budget, check out our interactive map of Reykjavík.
 We’ve pinned all the main sites in Reykjavík, as well as food and drink recommendations and everything else you need to make a DIY self-walking tour.